Just because the NFL players are professionals does not mean they won't do silly things.

 But, the Browns did try to sling the ball downfield, and they regretted the results.

 Colt McCoy shot a pass into triple coverage, which was intercepted and run back to the Cleveland 20 yard line.

 The Texans got a field goal out of the play and increased their imposing lead.

 Things are never right in Cleveland, but this play was especially woeful.

-In the first half, deep in Indianapolis territory, Painter tried to throw a pass off his back foot—which was his first problem—against a pressuring Falcons defensive front.
+In the first half, and deep in Indianapolis territory, Painter tried to throw a pass of his back foot (which was Issue No. 1) against a pressuring Falcons defensive front.

-Atlanta's Lawrence Sidbury knocked tipped the pass straight back to Painter, who caught the ball.
+Atlanta's Lawrence Sidbury tipped the pass straight back to Painter, who caught the ball.

 Painter then immediately passed the ball again, late, to his tailback.
-Dunta Robinson had a beat on the second pass and laid quite a lick on the intended receiver.
+Dunta Robinson had a bead on the second pass and laid quite a lick on the intended receiver.

 Of course, the play was a display of an illegal forward pass, as two forward passes are not allowed during a play.

-Not only did the Colts get penalized, but they also looked hilarious doing it.
+Not only did the Colts get penalized, but they looked hilarious doing it.